 Today’s Cubs Birthdays (November 2)

-~Dutch Zwilling 1888 (Cubs 1916)
+~Dutch Zwilling 1888–1978 (Cubs 1916)

-~Billy Connors 1941 (Cubs 1966, Cubs pitching coach 1982-1986, 1992-1993)
+~Billy Connors 1941–2018 (Cubs 1966, Cubs pitching coach 1982-1986, 1992-1993)

 Billy Connors was a highly touted pitcher in the Cubs system, who never quite made it.
-He did pitch in 11 games for the Cubs in 1966, and later also got a cup of cofee with the New York Mets, but his pitching career was over by 1968.
+He did pitch in 11 games for the Cubs in 1966, and later also got a cup of coffee with the New York Mets, but his pitching career was over by 1968.
 After his playing days, he became a well-respected pitching coach.
 He oversaw the Cubs staff that led the Cubs to the playoffs in 1984, but when they were injured the next few years, Dallas Green decided to pull the plug on Billy.
 He did it while Connors was in the hospital recovering from hip replacement surgery.
-According to the book “Cubs Journal”, Green pulled up to the hospital, left the car running, went up to Connors’ room and fired him, and then came back down to his car and drove away.
-Believe it or not, Billy later agreed to come back to the Cubs.
-He was also the pitching coach for Royals, Mariners, and Yankees.
+Connors was later the pitching coach for Royals, Mariners, and Yankees.
 His last job in baseball was working in the front office for the New York Yankees.

-~Orlando Merced 1966 (Cubs 1998)
+~Orlando Merced 1966– (Cubs 1998)

 Merced had a few very good years with Pittsburgh in his 13-year big league career, and also played for Toronto, Minnesota, Boston, Montreal, and Houston.
 He was with the Cubs for less than one month in 1998.
 The Cubs acquired him to help with the playoff push that season, and he definitely made his presence felt.
-Orlando hit a dramatic game winning homer in the closing days of the season.
+Orlando hit a dramatic game-winning homer in the closing days of the season.
 If he had been acquired a week earlier, the Cubs probably would have put him on the postseason roster, but because he arrived after September 1st, he was ineligible.
 Merced signed with Montreal as a free agent after the season.

-~Jesse Flores 1914 (Cubs 1942)
+~Jesse Flores 1914–1991 (Cubs 1942)

 The first Mexican-born pitcher in big league history made his debut with the Cubs during the war.
 He only pitched in four games and posted an ERA of 3.38 before the Cubs sent him down for more seasoning.
 He later pitched for the A’s and the Indians.
 After his playing career, Jesse became one of the best scouts in baseball.
 His signings for the Minnesota Twins included Bert Blyleven, Lyman Bostock, Bill Campbell, Rick Dempsey, and Jesse Orosco.

-~Clem Clemens 1886 (Cubs 1916)
+~Clem Clemens 1886–1967 (Cubs 1916)

 Clemens was known as the Count.
 He got his start with the Chi-Feds in the very first season at what is now Wrigley Field.
 The backup catcher was considered valuable enough to remain with the team when the Cubs took over the ballpark in 1916.
-He got 15 at bats for the Cubs and zero hits.
+He got 15 at-bats for the Cubs and zero hits.

-~Otto Williams 1877 (Cubs 1903-1904)
+~Otto Williams 1877–1937 (Cubs 1903-1904)

-Otto was a slick fielding utility man who backed up three Hall of Famers — Tinker, Evers, and Chance.
+Otto was a slick-fielding utility man who backed up three Hall of Famers — Tinker, Evers, and Chance.
 He didn’t hit well (just over .200), but he did get plenty of opportunities during his two seasons with the Cubs.
 He also played for the Cardinals and Senators.

-~Johnny Vander Meer 1914 (Cubs 1950-1951)
+~Johnny Vander Meer 1914–1997 (Cubs 1950-1951)